Spectrometry and Spectroscopy: What’s the Difference?

 Find a spectrometer from ATA Scientific

-ATA Scientific stocks and specialises in JASCO spectroscopic equipment through our subsidiary Labsavers.
+We specialise in JASCO spectroscopic equipment through our subsidiary Labsavers.
 We stock a range of Ultraviolet-visible Spectrophotometers, Fourier Transform Infrared Spectrometers, Fluorescence Spectrometers, Circular Dichroism Spectrometers, Raman Spectrometers, and Digital Polarimeters.

 The entire line of JASCO spectrometers all utilise a central operating system, Spectra Manager.
-This means that they easily standardise operations between different processes, are easy to use, and are usually able to be self-installed.
+This means they easily standardise operations between different processes, are easy to use, and are usually able to be self-installed.
 We have options for both laboratory and teaching environments at competitive prices, and everything comes with a 12 month warranty.